gotchoices/MyCHIPs/doc/Protocol.md

 #### Confirmation, Ratification, Commit
   As long as a suitable route exists, the lift proposal will eventually reach its intended destination, or <i>terminus node</i>.
   The terminus node will communicate a confirmation directly to the originator to indicate that the lift has successfully propagated through its intended circuit (or linear path) and is ready to commit.
-  The lift header contains a network address and port where the proposer can be reached for this purpose.
+  The lift header contains a network address and port where the originator can be reached for this purpose.

-  Once the proposer has obtained the confirmation, it can decide whether it wants to proceed to commit the lift.
+  Once the originator has obtained the confirmation, it can decide whether it wants to proceed to commit the lift.
   But it can only do so if the time, originally set forth in the lift proposal, has not yet expired (in the sole judgement of the referee).
-  So the proposer sends a message to the referee requesting permission to commit.
+  So the originator sends a message to the referee requesting permission to commit.

   Assuming permission/authorization is given by the referee, the requester now possesses a digital signature of the referee indicating that the lift is good and valid.
   It will proceed to transmit this information clockwise through the lift chain, starting with node B.